 Even the best résumés leave a lot to be desired: they lack context and narrative.
-If you’d like a traditional résumé for me, you can snag it here — but if you’d like a better idea of whether we might work well together, I think you’ll find the rest of this page a lot more helpful.
+If you’d like a better idea of how I work, I think you’ll find the rest of this page a lot more helpful.

 My Work — not just where I’ve worked and the tech I used, but what I brought to the table and the difference I made: